rmm5t/ryan.mcgeary.org/_posts/2013-12-19-continuous-integration-deployment-middleman-codeship-github-pages.md

 deploy the site to the `gh-pages` branch.

-If all went well, your site will automatically deploy to GitHub Pages upon a commit and successful build in the master branch.
+If all went well, your site will automatically deploy to GitHub Pages upon a push and successful build in the master branch.

 ## Extra Credit: Force Codeship to skip builds on the gh-pages branch.